 To prove your residency, you may show the Circuit Court Clerk’s office your voter registration, bank account address, or by merely submitting a personal sworn complaint.

-In Virginia, you must have a “legal reason” for your divorce.
-This legal reason is called the “grounds of separation“.
+As one other note, in Virginia you must have a “legal reason” for your divorce.
+This legal reason is called your “grounds of separation.”

 Will I Need To Go To Court?

 Some uncontested divorces in Virginia will go before a judge in Circuit Court.
-Others will be heard by a commissioner, or heard by deposition or affidavit.
+Others will be heard by a commissioner or heard through a deposition or affidavit.

-There are pros and cons to each hearing type.
-For those parties who wish to avoid having a formal hearing, they should request a hearing by deposition or affidavit.
+If you want to avoid having a formal hearing, you should request a hearing by deposition or affidavit.
 This method involves submitting signed and sworn documents to the court, as opposed to pleading your cases before a judge or commissioner.

-For an example of the filing requirements for each method, check out this packet from Virginia Beach.
+For further examples of the filing requirements for each method, check out this packet from Virginia Beach.

-Any member of the public has free access to the forms needed to file for divorce in Virginia, but there are filing fees for each of the forms.
-It is strongly suggested that you hire a lawyer for your uncontested divorce.
+First, every member of the public has free access to the forms needed to file for divorce in Virginia, but there are filing fees for most of these forms.
+For example, there is usually an $85 filing fee when you submit your paperwork.